AnalogDragon/Taiko-Input/Sampling-MCU/README_EN.md

 After the signal is sampled, it is recorded as a waveform array, and a trigger function is used to determine if there is a signal with the expected strength.
 The delayed output ensures that when a signal arrives, it does not miss the trigger of other sensors.
 If other channels are triggered during the delay, the triggered values will also be recorded.
-The arbitration function determines the maximum strength among the triggered channels during the delay and is used to reset the states of other functions.
+The arbitration function determines the maximum strength among the triggered channels during the delay, and then reset the states of other functions.
 The output signal is sent to the USB microcontroller by the output device.

 ### Signal Triggering and Crosstalk Detection

 When multiple signals are input simultaneously, the channel with the higher amplitude will be triggered.
-The drum sensors are fixed on several relatively independent boards.
+The taiko sensors are fixed on several relatively independent boards.
 Typically, the signal obtained by directly striking the board has a much higher strength than the signals caused by vibration interference or crosstalk.

 The approach here is to wait for a small delay after the initial trigger to allow other channels to trigger.
 If multiple channels are triggered during this period, then the channel with the strongest signal among them is output.